expo/expo/docs/pages/versions/v45.0.0/react-native/modal.md

 ### `onRequestClose`

 The `onRequestClose` callback is called when the user taps the hardware back button on Android or the menu button on Apple TV.
 Because of this required prop, be aware that `BackHandler` events will not be emitted as long as the modal is open.
+On iOS, this callback is called when a Modal is being dismissed using a drag gesture when `presentationStyle` is `pageSheet or formSheet`.

 | Type                                                                                                                                                                                           |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |